numba/llvmlite/docs/source/binding/dylib.rst

 .. function:: address_of_symbol(name)

    Get the in-process address of symbol named *name*.
-   An integer is returned, or :const:`None` if the symbol isn't found.
+   An integer is returned, or None if the symbol isn't found.

 .. function:: load_library_permanently(filename)